 I usually have handled only a dark color in the AFV building, the weak colors of concealment power, such as yellow, the airbrush blowing condition setting is difficult.
 It is not good too much-blowing paint to a 1/144 small scale when it’s thin, the color doesn’t paint bright.

-Once I filled a gap between the main wing and the body on the clear parts with the putty, it’s difficult to see the surface condition and finish up was rough on the right side.
+Once I filled a gap between the main wing and the body on the clear parts with the putty, it’s difficult to see the surface condition, and the finish up was rough on the right side.
 Regrettably, I worked carefully with painting gray for checking.
 As a result, I felt the gap was not standing out in the camouflage painting.

 To give the texture of cloth upholstered aircraft, I tried a strong dry-brushing for some parts.
-It looks like the aging body after the recovery of green color.
+It looks like the aging body after the recovery of the green color.
 Still, I think that it is very better than the color taste before the adjustment.

 This is also SWEET commentary, Romanian Air Force received 12 aircraft of the hurricane in March 1940, and held it with the addition of three aircraft that were captured from Yugoslavia, the total was 15 aircraft.
-I was assigned to the defense mission of the Black Sea coast at the time of the Operation Barbarossa start.
+I was assigned to the defense mission of the Black Sea coast at the time of Operation Barbarossa’s start.

-Lieutenant Horia Agarici of this model shot down three Soviet Union bombers after an Operation Barbarossa opened.
+Lieutenant Horia Agarici of this model shot down three Soviet Union bombers after Operation Barbarossa opened.
 Lieutenant Agarici was the Romanian ace pilot of the Swiss-born.
-He became a fighter pilot through a bomber pilot and survived through WWII.
+He became a fighter pilot through a bomber pilot and survived WWII.
 He lived until 1982 after the war.

 “Easy to Build Just 2 Minutes!!” on the box.
 It is just a catchphrase, but considering, such as camouflage paint, two minutes is impossible.
 Anyway, they’re precise parts, so it’s best that we can build them easily!